Paklenica: Tourism

 Hiking is the only way to really get to know Paklenica.
 The Park area contains 150–200 km of trails and paths, from those intended for tourists, leading from Velika Paklenica Canyon to Manita peć cave, Lugarnica forest cottage and the mountain hut, to those intended for mountaineers, leading to the highest peaks of Velebit.
 The trails in the Park are marked with boards and mountaineering signs.

 Paklenica National Park is the most visited climbing site in Croatia, and the largest in Southeast Europe.
 The close proximity of seawater gives this climbing site a special charm, making Paklenica Riviera an ideal place to combine climbing and water sports.
-Today, there are over 360 equipped and improved routes of various difficulty levels and lengths within Paklenica’s climbing sites, so each climber can find to their liking.
+Today, there are over 360 equipped and improved routes of various difficulty levels and lengths within Paklenica's climbing sites, so each climber can find to their liking.
 The main climbing season begins in spring and goes on until late autumn.

+Mountain huts

+In the 1935–1936 season, the mountain shelter on Struge, at 1320 m in elevation, saw 25 visitors.
+In the 1936–1937 season, no data was released, but it was open year-round, as in the 1937–1938 season.